 - A marketing copywriter writes advertisements and correspondence that address consumer's needs.
 He/she has to get a reader to take action.

 - A creative copywriter writes catchy slogans and unique concepts for commercials or video ads.
 He/she should create a brand.
 Talented writers share the wonderful words.

-- SEO copywriter is focused on the visibility of the article.
+- SEO copywriters are focused on the visibility of the article.
 SEO copywriters are creating content that will rank high in search engine results.
 They focus on writing the exact keywords mentioned a few times in the article.

 - A content copywriter focuses on providing information to the consumer.
-He/she usually creates how-to-do articles, step-by-step guides, etc. He/she has to focus on one topic.
+He usually creates how-to-do articles, step-by-step guides, etc. He has to focus on one topic.
 The articles should be visually appealing to the audience.

 Writing isn't necessarily what you spend most of their time doing.
 You need to research:

 - the company or a person you write for

 - the customers to know what to say to them